Voidlings/-automated-judge-system/README.md

  * # Open/Closed Principle:
  In the applications implementation Open/ Closed principle was used in multiple instance in an attempt to design Classes and Methods to facilitate new functionality without editing existing source code.
-This was done through the use of interfaces that allow the implemented concrete classes to facility modified functionality. seen in the
+This was done through the use of interfaces that allow the implemented concrete classes to facility modified functionality.

  * # Liskov Substitution Principle:
 All SubTypes are replaceable by the their base classes.
 For Example Specification Components can make reference to all of the functionalities of its subtype specification class.

  * # Interface Segregation Principle:
  Class within the application a not forced to implement interfaces in which is not 100% necessary for the functionality of the concrete class.

  * # Dependency Inversion Principle:
  Concrete Classes that implement a high level module (Abstract Classes, Interfaces, etc) are not directly instantiated with there static and dynamic types being that of the low level class.
 PolyMorphism is used throughout the application where the static type is that of the high level module and the dynamic type is that of the low level module for all possible instances of Instantions and object references.